Riciolus/Riciolus/README.md

 - 👋 Hi, I’m Riciolus
-- 👀 I have a girlfriend, her name is Javascript
+- 👀 Riciolus is the better version of Ridiculous